Ace Motor Corporation: Death of William Henderson

 On December 11, 1922, shortly after 11 a.m., William Henderson was hit by a motor vehicle while testing the new Ace Sporting Solo in Philadelphia.
 He died at the age of 39 in Frankford Hospital without regaining consciousness.

 Arthur O. Lemon, former Henderson salesman and head of Excelsior and Henderson engineering at Excelsior Motor Manufacturing & Supply, left Excelsior in 1923 to replace Henderson as Chief Engineer at Ace.

 Ownership

 Ace Motor Corporation ceased operation in 1924.
-In the next two years, ownership of Ace's name, rights, and production facilities would change hands at least twice.
-At least one of these owners, Michigan Motors Corporation, would revive production for a short time.
+In the next two years, ownership of Ace's name, rights, and production facilities would change hands several times.

 Indian Ace

 The property of Ace Motor changed hands for the last time in 1927, when it was purchased by the Indian Motocycle Company.
 Production was moved to Springfield, Massachusetts, and the motorcycle was marketed as the Indian Ace for one year.
 Once the designs began to be modified within Indian, the Ace name was discontinued.

 Production of four-cylinder Indian motorcycles would continue until 1942.